 Ring Builder Step 5 – Choosing Your Diamond!

-The superior cut quality of the diamond produces a spectacular amount of light return.
-Which is why this J-color diamond faces-up so white and brilliant in this photograph.
-The 40.9 degree pavilion angle produces a high volume of light return.
-While the 34.4 degree crown angle produces a virtual balance of brilliance and dispersion.
+In addition, the 40.9-degree pavilion angle produces a high volume of light return.
+Simultaneously, the 34.4-degree crown angle creates a virtual balance of brilliance and dispersion.